MarkKozel/CompOrgEText/docs/Assembly/GettingStarted/DownloadAndInstall.md

 The Little Computer 3 (LC-3) assembly environment is an emulated Instruction Set Architecture (ISA) used to learn the basics of assembly language programming

-The ISA is limited to 20+ actual instructions, but contains enough capability to learn and experiment with assembly programming
+The ISA is limited to 20+ actual instructions, but contains enough capability to learn and experiment with assembly

 LC-3 is a simulated Von Neumann computer Instruction Set Architecture (ISA).
 Its purpose is solely for teaching Assembly programming and underlining control micro architecture